bybunni/prompt.nvim/README.md

 ## Call Function
 Add a binding for `SelectionWindow()` e.g.

 `vim.keymap.set({ 'n', 'v' }, '<leader>w', ':SelectionWindow<CR>') -- llm.nvim`

 ## Use
-Highlight the desired text to send to GPT-3 as a prompt and call `SelectionWindow()`.
-After a few seconds a window will open on the right with the response.
+Highlight the desired text to send to GPT-3 as a prompt and invoke the `SelectionWindow` command.
+After a few seconds a window will open with a scratch buffer containing the response on the right.
+You can interact with this window like any other neovim window.
 ![Screenshot](images/window.jpg)